-The original design strategy was to have a volume that was as close to 1 m3 as possible, but that was not achieved.
+The original design strategy for the second-place balloon was to have a volume that was as close to 1.00 m3 as possible, but that was not achieved.
 The first- and third-place balloons had greater volumes than the second-place balloon though the difference in volume between the second- and third-place balloons was small at 0.02 m3.
 While the first-place balloon had the highest volume, the data show that its lowest cost among the three balloons that had a time afloat determined its rank in the competition.
-As important, the higher cost of the third-place balloon among the three balloons that had a time afloat determined its rank.
+The higher cost of the third-place balloon among the three balloons that had a time afloat determined its rank.

 The original design strategy for the second-place balloon was to increase volume and limit cost.
-Both components did not receive sufficient attention in the design.
-The unused materials purchased for the second-place balloon accounted for 37 % of the cost of that balloon.
+Both components of the ratio did not receive sufficient attention in the design.
+The unused materials purchased for the second-place balloon accounted for 37.00 % of the cost of that balloon.
 Those purchases were not used in the balloon design that had a time afloat so they did not increase the second-place balloon's volume.
 They only increased the cost.
-Just eliminating the unused materials would put the second-place balloon into first place with a ratio of 10 (4).
+Just eliminating the unused materials would put the second-place balloon into first place with a ratio of 10.00 (4).

-$$\frac{1 \text{ s}}{\$0.30} \times 3 = 10 \tag{4}$$
+$$\frac{1.00 \text{ s}}{\$0.30} \times 3.00 = 10.00$$